-We are developing AVR-RD-04 to potentially cure patients with cystinosis with a single dose of the patient's own hematopoietic stem cells modified in an ex vivo procedure.
+We are developing AVR-RD-04 to potentially provide a functional cure to patients with cystinosis with a single dose of the patient's own hematopoietic stem cells modified in an ex vivo procedure.
 AVR-RD-04 is a lentiviral-based gene therapy containing a human gene for cystinosin designed to maximize the likelihood of sustained cystinosin production in hematopoietic stem cells and their progeny.

-Ongoing Phase 1/2 Clinical Trial
+Ongoing Phase 1/2 Investigator-Sponsored Clinical Trial

 In the Phase 1/2 clinical trial of AVR-RD-04 that is being conducted by our collaborators at UCSD, six patients with cystinosis who are currently being treated with cysteamine will be enrolled.
-The clinical trial's primary endpoints are safety and tolerability, assessed for up to two years after treatment, as well as preliminary efficacy as measured by changes in cystine levels in granulocytes.
-Secondary endpoints to assess preliminary efficacy include change from baseline in cystine levels in rectal mucosa as well as cystine crystal counts in the cornea and skin.
+The clinical trial's primary endpoints are safety and tolerability, assessed for up to two years after treatment.
+Secondary endpoints to assess preliminary efficacy include change from baseline in cystine levels in rectal mucosa and granulocytes, as well as cystine crystal counts in the cornea and skin.
 These secondary efficacy endpoints will also be evaluated through clinical tests of kidney function, ophthalmologic measures, muscle strength, pulmonary function and neurological and psychometric function, as well as through patient-reported outcomes and assessments of health-related quality of life.
+Mixed leukocyte and granulocyte cystine concentration measures have been part of cystinosis standard of care treatment for the past two decades, and changes in the average level of cystine in granulocytes from baseline was originally a primary endpoint of the clinical trial of AVR-RD-04.
+However, we and our collaborators at UCSD determined that cystine concentration in leukocytes and granulocytes, which is used to monitor small molecule therapies, is not appropriate to represent the mechanism of action of a gene therapy.
+As a result, the protocol for this clinical trial was amended in 2020 to retain safety and tolerability as the primary endpoint, as is appropriate for this stage of development, and shift measurement of cystine in granulocytes to a secondary endpoint.

-The study drug utilized in this trial will not be manufactured using our plato platform, and neither the automated, closed manufacturing system nor LV2 will be used in connection with this investigator-sponsored clinical trial.
+Because this is an investigator-sponsored clinical, the study drug will not be manufactured using our plato platform, and neither the automated, closed manufacturing system nor LV2 will be used in connection with this clinical trial.